Kihumba/private-/Phase-C/Simulation-Learning-Outcomes/Curriculum/06 - Discrete Math & Algebra/README.md

 **Skill Description**
 ----------
-The Fellow understands the concepts of discrete math focused on understanding what probability is and on basic algebra (assignment and use of variables)
+The Fellow understands the concepts of discrete math focused on probability and basic algebra (assignment and use of variables)

 **Output**
 ----------
-After attaining this skill, and as a demonstration of it, I should be able to complete the following sections of Khan Academy's Probability snd Statistics course:
+After attaining this skill, and as a demonstration of it, I should be able to create the following:

+1. Screenshots showing I passed the exercises in following sections of Khan Academy's Probability snd Statistics courses:
-1. Independent and Dependent events
+  - Independent and Dependent events
-2. Probablity and Combinatorics
+  - Probablity and Combinatorics
+2. A program showing assignment and use of variables

 **Objectives**